 6. After they’re gone your parent will continue to be a part of your life, just in a different sense.
 You are still their son or daughter.

-7. Remember once you do emerge on the other side of grief, you will be forever changed, but in some ways stronger and maybe even better.
+7. Remember once you do emerge on the other side of grief, you will be forever changed, but in some ways stronger.

 Have you lost a parent (or do you know someone who has) and how did it affect you (or them)?